gayatribandaru/Pycart-Assignment/README.md

 This repository contains an example Python script that demonstrates the use of the PyCaret library for a classification problem.

 Introduction
 The script uses PyCaret to set up the environment, create a model, evaluate it, and interpret its results.
-PyCaret's low-code environment enables quick experimentation, which is helpful in machine learning projects.
+PyCaret's low-code environment gives us the quick results.

 Requirements
 Python 3.x